Schutzhund and the German Shepherd Dog. The main purpose of this

 3. The protection phase of Schutzhund and the German Shepherd is the part most people think about when they hear the word Schutzhund.
 This is the ultimate test of the dog's courage, mental abilities, physical strength, and agility.
 Most importantly, the handler's control of the dog is absolutely essential as well as to how well the dog responds to the commands of it's owner.

-These exciting Schutzhund and the German Shepherd exercises include: a search of typical hiding places, finding a hidden "bad guy", and guarding that "bad guy" until the handler gets there.
+Schutzhund and the German Shepherd contains many exciting exercises including: a search of typical hiding places, finding a hidden "bad guy", and guarding that "bad guy" until the handler gets there.
 The dog is expected to defend his handler against the threat of the "bad guy" in a staged assault.

 This attack decoy wears a specially padded suit with a well padded sleeve that the dog will get to bite during the test.
 The dog must react instantly to the dogs handler's commands.
 This protection tests is intended simply to insure that the dog possesses the proper temperament, courage and mental stability necessary for breeding.